Patterns and Dynamics of Netflix TV Show Popularity: Data

 \section{Data}

 We collected the daily top-ranked TV shows on Netflix across 71 countries over a period of 822 days, from July 1, 2020 to September 30, 2022.
+These data were obtained from FlixPatrol, a service that tracks Netflix’s publicly available Top-10 rankings.
 A total of 561 unique shows appeared in the dataset, each labeled with an index from 1 to 561 for identification.
 For each country index $k$ (where $k = 1, 2, \dots, 71$), the dataset is represented by \beqa S_k \a= \{ \sdk{1}{k}, \sdk{2}{k}, \dots, \sdk{822}{k} \}, \eeqa where $\sdk{t}{k}$ is a number between 1 and 561, indicating the top-ranked shows in country~$k$ on day~$t$.
 For example, $\sdk{117}{20}$ represents the top-ranked show index in the United States~($k = 20$) on October 25, 2020~($t = 117$).
 On this day, $\sdk{117}{20}$ was 473, which corresponds to the show, \textit{The Queen's Gambit}.
 In addition to the 71 country-level datasets, we include a global dataset $S_0$ in our analysis~\cite{global_definition}.
 For more information on country indices, see Appendix~A.